GregoryBWilson/Mapping_Earthquakes/README.md

 ### 2.1: Add Tectonic Plate Data

 Using JavaScript, Leaflet.js, and geoJSON data, I added tectonic plate data using d3.json().
 I also added the data using a geoJSON() layer, and set the tectonic plate LineString data to stand out on the map.
-Tectonic plate data was also add to the overlay object with the earthquake data.
+Tectonic plate data was also added to the overlay object with the earthquake data.

 In figure 1 below you can see that.